microsoft/aerial_wildlife_detection/doc/install_overview.md

         sudo docker compose build
         cd ..
     ```
-    _Note:_ on older versions, you might have to issue `sudo docker-compose build` (with a hyphen) instead.
+    _Note:_ for older versions, you might have to issue `sudo docker-compose build` (with a hyphen) instead.
 6. Launch:
     * With Docker:
     ```bash